 Have a glorious and happy Easter weekend

-Appreciate the religious service that your church — either live-streamed or held in a parking lot while maintaining distancing — will hold on Sunday.
+Appreciate the religious service that your church — live-streamed or in-person — will offer.
 Celebrate a strong faith if you have one.
-Hope to start and nourish a faith if you do not have a strong one right now.
+If not, respect those who do abide their faith.

 Indeed, it is a very special time.
 Some 2,000 years ago, an itinerant preacher in the Middle East was crucified for, as his executioners put it, claiming to be a king.

 There was no immediate worldwide news coverage of the event.
-There were no live images beamed to televisions, tablets and cell phones around the world, no tweets, no texts, no Facebook posts carrying the news of his execution at the hands of the powerful Roman state at the request of the Hebrew state under its control.
-There were no 24-hour news channels and no grim-faced anchormen and women providing background, and there was no analysis from hundreds of “experts” who were interviewed for days on end to put the event into “perspective.”
+There were no live images beamed to televisions, tablets and cell phones around the world,.
+No tweets, no texts, no Facebook posts carrying the news of his execution at the hands of the powerful Roman state at the request of the Hebrew state under its control.
+There were no 24-hour news channels and no grim-faced anchormen and women providing background.
+There was no analysis from hundreds of “experts” who were interviewed for days on end to put the event into “perspective.”

 Yet, the words of this rabbi and the story of his death and his resurrection, which Christians will celebrate tomorrow, Easter Sunday, have resonated across the millennia.